mateusfreira/nun-db/README.md

 * Key used to register client as arbiter for conflict resolution

 ## Secure keys
 * All keys prefixed with `$$` will be considered secure by Nun-db and will only allow database admin authentication to `set`, `get`, or `remove` them.
-These are useful if admins want to store information that should not be leaked to the front-end.
+These are useful if admins want to store information that should not be leaked to any client.
 * The key `$$token` cannot be removed even with admin credentials.